 Structures can reach as low as four stories due to a high-tolerance of verticality.

-The piles can be constructed with a large diameter to increase capacity and reduce the impacts the structure has beyond the site boundary.
+The piles can be constructed with a large diameter to increase capacity & reduce the impacts the structure has beyond the site boundary.

 Piled Retaining Wall Techniques

 There are a number of different piling retaining walls which can be used on a property.
-Whichever is most ideal for you will depend on your existing property, the type of structure you plan to engineer and the ground conditions of your property.
+The most ideal for you will depend on the existing property, the type of structure you plan to engineer & the ground conditions of your property.

-The main three piling methods we offer are Contiguous Pile Walls, Secant Pile Walls and King Post Walls.
-Geobond is able to utilise both CFA and large Diameter Piling techniques, depending on your individual requirements.
+The main three piling methods we offer are Contiguous Pile Walls, Secant Pile Walls & King Post Walls.
+Geobond is able to utilise both CFA & large Diameter Piling techniques, depending on your individual requirements.

 Contiguous Pile Wall

-Contiguous Piled Walls are commonly used if a property doesn’t have an issue with groundwater ingress.
+Contiguous Piled Walls are commonly used if a property has no issues with groundwater ingress.
 CFA or rotary bored techniques are used to install the contiguous pile walls.

-Contiguous wall piling is less expensive than other pile wall methods and is also quicker to install.
+Contiguous wall piling is less expensive than other pile wall methods & is also quicker to install.

 Secant Pile Wall

-Secant Piling tends to be more expensive and timely to install than Contiguous.
+Secant Piling tends to be more expensive & timely to install than Contiguous.
 Interlocking piles lock to create an impermeable piled wall which prevents groundwater from reaching the rest of the structure.

 King Post Pile Walls